seud0nym/tch-gui-unhide/utilities/README.md

 **NOTE: Replace `<scriptname>` with the name of the script you wish to download.**

-Execute these commands on your device via a PuTTY session or equivalent (an active WAN/Internet connection is required):
+Execute this command on your device via a PuTTY session or equivalent (an active WAN/Internet connection is required):
 ```
 wget https://raw.githubusercontent.com/seud0nym/tch-gui-unhide/master/utilities/<scriptname>
 ```